What is a transformer with regard to NLP?

 By Sofía Sánchez González

 Have you ever wondered what a transformer is with regard to NLP?
-Although the Michael Bay movie saga comes to mind, the power of transformers in natural language processing is far greater than that of robot cars.
+Although the Michael Bay movie saga comes to mind, the power of transformers in generative AI is far greater than that of robot cars.

-In this post we’ll explain what a transformer is and what uses it has in real life and in the generation of automatic content.
+In this post we’ll explain what a transformer is and what uses it has in real life and in the generation of automated content.
 Let’s start with some history.

-CBOW and Skip-gram, old news in the NLP world
+CBOW and Skip-gram, old news in the generative AI world

 At first, the most popular architectural models for working with text for many years were CBOW (Continuous Bag of Words Model) and Skip-gram.
 What does each one consist of?